How the British Empire Made Wine's New World

 University of California Press, April 5, 2022.
-Available to order now.
+Available now.

 "Fascinating and surprising.
 Imperial Wine traces in meticulous detail how the apparently modern fashion for New World wines is in fact the legacy of Empire."––Lizzie Collingham, author of The Hungry Empire: How Britain's Quest for Food Shaped the Modern World

 A fascinating deep dive into the colonial roots of the global wine industry.
 Imperial Wine is a bold, rigorous history of Britain’s surprising role in creating the wine industries of Australia, South Africa, and New Zealand.
 Here, historian Jennifer Regan-Lefebvre bridges the genres of global commodity history and imperial history, presenting provocative new research in an accessible narrative.
 This is the first book to argue that today’s global wine industry exists as a result of settler colonialism and that imperialism was central, not incidental, to viticulture in the British colonies.
 This book is sure to satisfy any curious reader who savors the complex stories behind this commodity chain.